"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Pruthviraj R and Paul Daniel VK.
+Pruthviraj R, Paul Daniel VK.
 Electromyographic analysis of exercises proposed for differential activation of rectus abdominis muscle components.
-International Journal of Physical Education, Sports and Health.
-2017; 4(4): 153-157.
+Int J Phys Educ Sports Health 2017;4(4):153-157.